-1.4 APPOINTMENT AND RENEWAL OF PRINCIPAL AND ALTERNATE STATUTORY AUDITORS
+1.4 APPOINTMENT AND REAPPOINTMENT OF PRINCIPAL AND ALTERNATE STATUTORY AUDITORS

-A vote against the resolution will be recommended if any of the following conditions apply:
+ERAFP recommends a vote against the resolution if any of the following conditions apply:

-- a) The principal statutory auditor or his firm is presumed to have been a party to clear breaches of shareholder interests or failed to exercise due diligence (for example a special report of the auditors was late, insufficiently detailed or incomplete). - b) The appointee replaces a statutory auditor who would have had to issue reservations or comments on the financial statements, without a relevant justification by the company. - c) The block appointment of two statutory auditors in a single resolution. - d) The principal statutory auditors' fees are not disclosed. - e) The company is French and the auditing firm has certified the company's financial statements for at least 18 years (three terms).
+- a) ERAFP recommends a vote against the resolution if any of the following conditions applies: - b) The appointee replaces a statutory auditor who would have had to issue reservations or comments on the financial statements, without a relevant justification by the company. - c) The block appointment of two statutory auditors in a single resolution. - d) The principal statutory auditors' fees are not disclosed - e) The company is French and the auditing firm has certified the company's financial statements for at least 18 years (three terms). - f) The auditing firm has certified the

-- f) The auditing firm has certified the company's financial statements (outside France) for at least 15 years. - q) During the previous year, the fees for consulting or ancillary audit work (due diligence. etc.) totalled more than 50% of the fees received for the certification of the financial statements, without any special justification. - h) On average over the past three years, the fees for consulting or ancillary audit work (due diligence, etc.) totalled more than 25% of the fees received as part of audits to certify the financial statements, without any special justification. - i) The alternate statutory auditor is affiliated with one of the principal statutory auditors.
+- company's financial statements (outside France) for at least 15 years. - g) During the previous year, the fees for consulting or ancillary audit work (due diligence, etc.) totalled more than 50% of the fees received for the certification of the financial statements, without any special justification. - h) On average over the past three years, the fees for consulting or ancillary audit work (due diligence, etc.) totalled more than 25% of the fees received as part of audits to certify the financial statements, without any special justification. - The alternate statutory auditor is affiliated with one of the principal statutory auditors.